Buddy Williams (country musician): Career

 In addition to constant touring, Williams continued to record.
 During 1965, he moved to RCA records where he became a Gold Record recording artist and recorded a large number of albums.
 In 1977, Williams was inducted into the Australian Roll of Renown In 1980, he won the first Heritage Award at the Tamworth Country Music Festival for his song "What A Dreary Old World It Would Be".

 In 1978, Buddy Williams was the subject of a documentary titled The Last of the Fair Dinkum Outback Entertainers, narrated by his good friend John Singleton.
 It had a film crew travel with Williams during one of his far North Queensland tours.
 At the time, Singleton was a well-known radio station disk jockey and advertising executive.
 Singleton regularly featured Williams's songs on his radio shows in the late 1970s and early 1980s.
 Singleton also became a regular face in the crowd at many of Williams's shows.

 Williams's last recordings were made months before his death in 1986, when he was sick with terminal cancer, and released posthumously.

 A number of artists have recorded Williams's songs, including Rick and Thel Carey who recorded an album of his songs.
 The Le Garde Twins who toured with Williams also recorded a number of his songs, as did Rex Dallas, Slim Dusty, Nev Nichols, Lindsay Butler and more recently Ashley Cook, who recorded a complete album of Williams's songs.

 During the 1970s, North American country music superstar Wilf Carter also recorded a number of Williams's songs on an album of Australian songs.
 A number of tribute songs have been recorded by many artists including John Williamson whose song "The Last of the Pioneers" is a tribute to Williams and his contribution to Australian music.

 In the early 1970s Williams gave the young Australian guitarist Tommy Emmanuel a start in his band.
 Emmanuel toured with Williams and was a regular session musician for him.

-Williams died in 1986 and is buried in Brisbane's Lutwyche Cemetery along with his second wife Grace and their daughter Donita, who had died in 1948 after being accidentally run over by a truck driven by one of the rodeo riders in Williams's show.
+In 1991 a bust of Williams created by Sydney sculptor Gaye Evans Porter was installed at Bicentennial Park in the Tamworth CBD.
+The bust of Williams was the brainchild of Irene Morison, mother of broadcaster Barbara Morison.
+In 2019, the busts were repositioned from their original locations in park to line a pedestrian pathway called Pioneer's Parade at the park's entrance.

+In September 2018, a special weekend of events was held in Dorrigo, New South Wales to commemorate what would have been Williams' 100th birthday.
+During the weekend, memorabilia relating to Williams' career was displayed at the Don Dorrigo and Guy Fawkes Historical Society Museum where a memorial plaque paying tribute to Williams was unveiled by local MP Melinda Pavey.